-If you use the OperatorHub to install the Fuse Console, role-based access control (RBAC) is enabled by default as described in Role-based access control for the Fuse Console on OpenShift 4.x .
+If you use the OperatorHub to install the Fuse Console, and you enable role-based access control (RBAC), the Fuse Console Operator provides default RBAC behavior as described in Role-based access control for the Fuse Console on OpenShift 4.x.
 If you want to customize the Fuse Console RBAC behavior, before you deploy the Fuse Console, you must provide a ConfigMap file (that defines the custom RBAC behavior).
 You must place the custom ConfigMap file in the same namespace in which you installed the Fuse Console Operator.